-An Initial Public Offering (IPO) marks a pivotal moment for companies transitioning from private ownership to public trading.
-This process allows businesses to raise substantial capital while increasing their visibility in the market.
-At its core, an IPO involves offering shares to the public for the first time, opening doors to new investors and growth opportunities.
+An Initial Public Offering (IPO) marks a pivotal moment for companies.
+It involves transitioning from private ownership to public trading.
+The IPO process allows businesses to raise substantial capital while increasing their visibility in the market.

 Investment banks play a vital role in this journey, meticulously determining the company’s valuation and setting the offering price.
 Their expertise ensures that the IPO aligns with market demand and the company’s financial goals.